lsug/lsug-website/CONTRIBUTING.md

  9. Get it deployed.

 	The [LSUG maintainers](#maintainers) will take a look at your code and suggest changes.
 Once we’re happy, we’ll merge and deploy it ourselves.
-	You can then add your name to our [awesome contributors list](CONTRIBUTORS.md)!
+	You can then add your name to our [contributors list](CONTRIBUTORS.md).

 # Setup